 - Mesclun: If you're unfamiliar with mesclun, it's just a mix of assorted salad greens.
 You might also find it labeled in your supermarket as "spring mix."

-How to Make This Salad Recipe
+How to Make This Crisp Salad with Smoked Turkey and Cheddar

-- Make the salad: Combine all the salad ingredients in a large bowl.
+Step 2: Combine all the salad ingredients in a large bowl.
 Pour as much or as little of the vinaigrette as you want over the salad and toss.

 Pro Tips

-If you’ve enjoyed this recipe, please take a moment to leave a five-star review below.
+If you love this recipe, please take a moment to review it below.
 You could also tag me on Instagram (@forcarbssake) with a picture of your finished dish!

-Salad with Smoked Turkey
+Crisp Salad with Smoked Turkey and Cheddar

 Ingredients